A Bootstrap Multigrid Eigensolver: A two-grid eigensolver

 \end{theorem}

-\begin{proof} Assume the coarse approximation $\lambda_H$ is not an eigenvalue of the discrete eigen-problem \eqref{eq:pb-eig-fea} on the fine mesh.
-Let an auxiliary solution $\wh{u}^h = (\lambda_h - \lambda_H)u^h$, where $u^h$ solves problem \eqref{eq:pb-f-s} with $\mu = 0$, then it can be verified that this $\wh{u}^h$ satisfies:
+\begin{proof} The proof follows from the ones in \cite{HuCheng11ieig,ZhouHul14MaxEig}.
+Assume that the coarse approximation $\lambda_H$ is not an eigenvalue of the discrete eigenvalue problem \eqref{eq:pb-eig-fea} on the fine mesh.
+Consider an auxiliary solution $\wh{u}^h = (\lambda_h - \lambda_H)u^h$, where $u^h$ solves problem \eqref{eq:pb-f-s} with $\mu = 0$, then it can be verified that this $\wh{u}^h$ satisfies: